 Transcripts of oral testimony from selected hearings are prepared by the Federal News Service and CQRollCall.

-Federal News Service transcripts are available through the FNS Online Store or by subscription to the Federal New Service website.
+Federal News Service transcripts are available by subscription to the Federal New Service website.
 Some FNS transcripts are available on Westlaw, 2010-present (FEDNSUS).
 FNS will create transcripts on demand for hearings that have not created in the normal course of business.

 CQ transcripts from 1995 are available through Lexis (LEGIS;POLTRN), or as an add-on subscription to CQ.com.
 CQ transcripts are prepared in 1 to 3 days, and subscribers can custom order transcripts of hearings that would not otherwise have been covered.
 There is a 48 hour embargo period before CQ transcripts appear on Lexis.
 CQ will create create transcripts on-demand for existing customers who don't have the add-on subscription, though they are pricey.

 Westlaw has hearing transcripts mixed with other transcripts originally created by Roll Call (now CQRollCall) in their USPOLTRANS database (February 1994-present) and in their CONGTMY database (highly selective from 1993-1995, with substantially broader coverage for 1996-present).

 If you subscribe, Bloomberg Law has transcripts from both CQ and FNS.
 Go to the "Legal News and Analysis" tab, choose "Search News" and then in the "Sources" box choose (a) Federal News Service, (b) Congressional Quarterly Transcripts and (c) Political Transcript Wire.

 Also, many Federal government agencies post transcripts free on their websites (State Department, FDA, SEC, etc.).
 Also check the website of the relevant committee.